87 universities support 260 Republican radio stations that deny global warming

 Republican radio spreads disinformation and outrage to convince Americans to hate other Americans and to act and vote against their own best interests.

-Republican radio’s main purpose is to sell:
+Republican radio’s main purpose is to sell and excuse:

 global warming denial

 privatization of the commons and the public sector